All Episodes

 How will the nature of warfare change?

-Well, the Gulf War showed that there's no nation on Earth that could challenge the United States face-to-face.
+Well, the Gulf War showed that there's no nation on earth that could challenge the United States face to face.

-The suitcase-sized weapons that a former general of the Soviet Army, Alexander Lebed, said that they're missing a hundred of.
+So what we're going to see is more weapons of mass destruction, the suitcase-size weapons That a former general of the Soviet Army, Alexander Lebede, said that they're missing 100 of.

-So what we're going to see in this new millennium warfare is biological, chemical warfare, nuclear warfare, all weapons of mass destruction that can be easily transported to any city around the world.
+So, what we're going to see in this new millennium warfare is biological, chemical warfare, nuclear warfare, all weapons of mass destruction that can be easily transported to any city around the world.

-Of course they can hide, because they're...
-Well, let's face it.
+Of course they can hide.

-Thousands of tons of drugs are being smuggled into the country each year and spread throughout the nation.
+Because, well, let's face it, thousands of tons of drugs are being smuggled into the country each year and spread throughout the nation.

 Immigrants are flooding over the borders.